 - Mental anguish

-As part of building a case for compensation, your Ann Arbor cerebral palsy lawyer can help you put a value on future and ongoing care needs as well as noneconomic losses.
+As part of building a case for compensation, your cerebral palsy lawyer in Ann Arbor can help you put a value on future and ongoing care needs as well as noneconomic losses.
 Medical experts may play a significant role in this process.

 - Any documentation of your child’s birth and the events before and after, such as the mother’s medical records and related material

 - Receipts, bills, and other documentation of your expenses

 It is not always easy to recover compensation in a birth injury case, so it helps to have a qualified and experienced legal team on your side to collect the necessary proof because your family deserves justice.

 Click to contact our Ann Arbor Cerebral Palsy lawyers today